miracleonyenma/portfolioX/content/articles/Earn-crypto-from-your-personal-site-or-blog.md

 You can choose **One-Time Tip** or **Monthly**.
 Then select the amount of BAT you want to send.
 You can select any amount or set a custom amount by clicking on **custom tip amount**, I’m not picky you know but the 10BAT option looks very very nice, don’t you think?

 Anyways, once you’ve chosen the amount, click send, take a screenshot and give yourself a big hug 🤗.
-You can send the screenshot and a text that says “it works 🚀” to me in the comments or via [mail](mailto:miracleiodev@gmail.com) or twitter.
+You can send the screenshot and a text that says “it works 🚀” to me in the comments or via [mail](mailto:miracleiodev@gmail.com) or [twitter](https%3A%2F%2Ftwitter.com%2Fintent%2Ftweet%3Furl%3Dhttps%3A%2F%2Fmiracleio.me%2Fblog%2FEarn-crypto-from-your-personal-site-or-blog%2F%26text%3D%22It%20works!%22%2C%20Earn%20crypto%20from%20your%20personal%20site%20or%20blog%20via%20%40miracleio%26related%3Dmiracleio%2Cbrave%2C100pay).
 I have something exclusive for you.

 ## Conclusion

 Well, you’ve seen how you can add the option of receiving BAT through your site and other channels, though we just covered the site option.
 This is great and you can build a community around it and earn rewards in ways aside from regular ads.

 I also mentioned another crypto option earlier, [100pay](https://100pay.co).
 Receiving payments from your site with 100pay is in many ways more preferable.
 It’s a checkout option built for businesses and creators alike, since it allows you to receive payment in multiple crypto currencies and is not dependent on the browser your visitor uses, unlike brave 😂.
-In short, receiving payments with 100pay deserves an article of its own and I’ll be posting that soon so ear to the ground and stay tuned.
+In short, receiving payments with 100pay deserves an article of its own and I’ll be posting that soon.
+So, ear to the ground and stay tuned.

 On the bright side, you can get started with 100pay right now, just head over to the site - <https://100pay.co> and go to integrations, and choose the [Javascript option](https://100pay.co/integrations/js-integration) which works in most cases, especially if you have access to the site code.